 Which ULIP to invest in?

 Well, there are several ULIPs offered by service providers.
-The recently launched Canara HSBC Oriental Bank of Commerce Life Insurance - Invest 4G is a good ULIP option if you are planning investment.
+The recently launched Canara HSBC Life Insurance - Invest 4G is a good ULIP option if you are planning investment.
 The best thing with this ULIP is that you can customize it as per your goals.
 This offers great flexibility and freedom in terms of management of your investment with an eye on the future.
 Thus, it is a good option if you have zeroed on ULIP.